Rock Fishing with Lures

 UK Rock Fishing Species

-Since many larger species of fish love underwater structure like wrecks, boulder fields etc, you will find that larger species you wouldn’t catch from a harbour wall will sometimes come close into shore at certain deep water rock marks.
+Since many larger species of fish love underwater structures like wrecks, boulder fields etc, you will find that larger species you wouldn’t catch from a harbour wall will sometimes come close in to shore at certain deep water rock marks.
 It’s not uncommon to see larger sharks, big conger and larger coalfish and pollack caught from rock marks in the UK.

 When lure fishing at a rock mark, much like when lure fishing a harbour wall the first place I’ll cast is directly across the coast, so that I’m fishing right up against the rocks themselves.
 A lot of fish, especially wrasse, will hug the very rocks you’re fishing from.
 On a clear day, you can sight fish by your feet for 5lb wrasse.